 Research Interest Groups (RIGs)

 The mission of each RIG is to foster research that aligns with Red Hat’s technical direction and open source mission.
 The RIG connects Red Hatters with researchers at partner universities to form coalitions in support of particular research initiatives and provides an opportunity to share accomplishments.
 The RIG is composed of interested Red Hat Associates with a strong interest in a particular research area.

-Red Hat associates from Boston, Westford and several other US locations collaborate with New England and Mid-Atlantic researchers on many research projects.
-In addition to long-standing formal arrangements with Boston University, the Massachusetts Open Cloud, and the University of Massachusetts, we support student and faculty research and open source development work for undergraduates, Master’s and PhD students.
+Red Hat associates from Boston, Westford and several other US locations collaborate with US researchers on many research projects.
+In addition to long-standing formal arrangements with Boston University, the Mass Open Cloud Alliance, and the University of Massachusetts, we support student and faculty research and open source development work for undergraduates, Master’s and PhD students.